aegorfk/TensorFlow.js-for-any-model/README.md

   Method name is: tensorflow/serving/predict
 ```

-What you need from here is the idea that there will be 4 arrays: detection_boxes, detection_scores, detection_classes, num_detections.
+What you need from here, is that there will be 4 arrays: detection_boxes, detection_scores, detection_classes, num_detections.
-This model accepts tensors of the shape (-1, -1, -1, 3), which simply means it requires coloures pics as an input.
-For the output it returns (-1, 100, 4) shape, containing 4 points for top left (x, y) and top right (x, y) points.
+This model accepts tensors of the shape (-1, -1, -1, 3), which simply means it requires coloured pics as an input.
+For the output it returns (-1, 100, 4) shape, containing 4 points for the top left (x, y) and the top right (x, y) points.

-Then you would rather prune you model, or go straight to the quatisation step, which is nesessary to let you model work on TensorFlow.js.
+Then you would rather prune your model, or go straight to the quatisation step, which is necessary to let you model work on TensorFlow.js.
 This is done using tensorflowjs_converter utility (instructions [here](https://github.com/tensorflow/tfjs-converter)).
-Since while using TensorFlow.js, client technically has to download a model only once, since typically such a web model is chunked into 4MB shards (for Fast R-CNN 27 stards are created), such that a browser will cache them.
-With weight quantization we can compress our model parameters from Float32s to Uint8s.
+Since while using TensorFlow.js, client technically has to download a model only once, since typically such a web model is chunked into 4MB shards (for Fast R-CNN 27 shards are created), such that a browser will cache them.
+With weight quantisation, we can compress our model parameters from `Float32s` to `Uint8s`.

 FrozenModel example:
 ```